 Most flowering plants count on pollinators for reproduction.
 Recent years have seen a dramatic drop in pollinator populations.
 The factors behind the loss have been linked to habitat loss, pesticides and climate change.
 Research estimates 3-5% of fruit; nut and vegetable crop production is lost globally due to inadequate pollination.

 A recent study at the University of Sussex, UK, discovered moths are more efficient pollinators than bees.
 The team studied both daytime and nocturnal pollinator visits.
-They discovered that while 83% of all pollinator visits occur during the day (with 17% at night), it also found moths were able to pollinate flowers more quickly than daytime insects!
+They discovered that 83% of all pollinator visits occur during the day.
+Although only 17% of pollinator visits occur at night, the study also noted that moths were able to pollinate flowers more quickly than daytime insects.

 The reason nocturnal moths are more efficient pollinators is that moths collect so much static electricity while in flight that pollen is pulled through the air to them.
 The researchers noted that moths do not need to touch flowers in order to pollinate them.
 The pollen is pulled across the air gaps as the moths fly several millimeters or even centimeters above.